 Fig. 2.
-The XACML Architecture [3]
+The XACML Architecture [3].

-Administration Point (PAP) by querying values of attributes of subjects, objects, and environments from Policy Information Point (PIP).
+Generally, each attribute-based policy can be defined as a set of predicates on attributes of either subjects, objects, or environments [3], [29], [30].
+Fig. 2 shows the XACML architecture for ABAC.
+The request from an access requester is intercepted by Policy Enforcement Point (PEP) and forwarded to Policy Decision Point (PDP).
+PDP then evaluates the request according to given policies from Policy Administration Point (PAP) by querying values of attributes of subjects, objects, and environments from Policy Information Point (PIP).
 PDP then returns the evaluation result to PEP.
 PEP grants or denies the request and triggers the obligation services when necessary.
 Note that the context handler is responsible for forwarding and translating requests and responses in different representations among components.